niuguy/streamlit-tools/README.md

 A collection of tools built with [Streamlit](https://streamlit.io/).

 Tools include:
-1. dbchat - Chat to your DB
+1. [dbchat](https://github.com/niuguy/streamlit-tools/blob/main/pages/1_%F0%9F%92%A1_dbchat.py) - Chat to your DB

-Dependencies: SQLAlchemy, openai, (your db driver e.g. psycopg2)

-3. sqlcsv - Download sql query results as csv
+2. [sqlcsv](https://github.com/niuguy/streamlit-tools/blob/main/pages/2_%F0%9F%93%8A_sqlcsv.py) - Download sql query results as csv

-4. cloudflareimages - Manage your Cloudflare images
+3. [images](https://github.com/niuguy/streamlit-tools/blob/main/pages/3_%20%F0%9F%96%BC%EF%B8%8F%20_images.py) - Manage your Cloudflare images

 ## Installation
-Please do not use Python 3.12 as it is not supported by streamlit yet.
+Please mind that do not use Python 3.12 as it is not supported by streamlit atm.
 Recommand using venv to install the dependencies.
+Feel free to remove/add dependencies from requirements.txt as needed, e.g. replace pgcopy2 if you need to connect to other database than PostgreSQL

 ```bash
 python -m venv venv